-Homo-, as you know, means “same.”
-But the end of each word tells us what is the same.
+Homo-, as you know, means “same,” so the end of each word tells us what is the same.

 - Homophone - “Phone” has to do with sound.
 When you talk on the telephone, you hear the other person’s voice.
 When people in the 1800s used a gramophone, they were listening to music.
 And phonology is the study of a language’s sounds.
 So “homophone” means “same sound.”
 Homophones are pronounced the same.

 - Homonym - “Nym” means “name.”
 Stevie Nicks and Stevie Wonder have the same first name, but they clearly are different people.
 It’s the same with homonyms.
-They’re spelled the same (homographs) and pronounced the same (homophones), but they have different meanings.
+They’re spelled the same (like homographs) and pronounced the same (like homophones), but have different meanings.
 “Bow,” for example, means both “to bend at the waist” and “the front of a boat.”